Subaru Legacy (fourth generation): Engines

 The normally aspirated engines were revised for increased power and torque.

 Transmissions

 All models are equipped with electronic drive by wire throttle control.

 Manual transmission models have a center differential.
 Automatic transmission models have an electronically controlled clutch which provides power to the rear wheels.

 The Legacy is fitted with MacPherson strut front suspension and multilink rear suspension.

-The fuel tank has a capacity of 64 litres (17 US gal).
+The fuel tank has a capacity of 64 liters (17 US gal).

-The wagon has 459 litres of trunk space, while the sedan 433.
+The wagon has 459 liters of trunk space, while the sedan 433.

-Only in the wagon are there split-folding rear seats, which offer 1,628 litres of trunk space when folded down.
+Only in the wagon are there split-folding rear seats, which offer 1,628 liters of trunk space when folded down.

 The bonnet, fifth door, steering column and some parts are made of aluminum to reduce weight.